openeuler-mirror/HeteroFusedKernels/pcieThrough/README.md

 This module provides PCIEThrough Ascend NPU operators for zero-copy embeddings gathering and KV-cache block transfer.

 ## Install
+> Note: this module relies on the common module of HeteroFusedKernels.
+Please make sure you have that module already installed.
 ```bash
 pip install -v --no-build-isolation -e .
 ```